 Let’s have a look at Colossians 2:13-14.
 During the time of the Roman’s rule the law stated that when a man committed a crime, he was given a letter called a certificate of debt in which was written the crime and the time he must serve.
 This letter was given to his jailer.
-If that offence was five years with each passing year of his sentence the jailer would mark off the offence until the full five years were passed.
+If that offense was five years with each passing year of his sentence the jailer would mark off the offense until the full five years were passed.

 At the end of the five years the jailer would endorse the letter marking, paid in full. the same Greek word was used for Christ on the cross when he said it is finished or paid in full. (tetelestai)

 If for any reason the prisoner escaped before his sentence was finished, then the jailer would have to continue the sentence imposed on the prisoner himself.
 This was the case in Acts 16:25-31.
 If Paul and Silas had indeed escaped, then the guard would have to finish off their sentence

 When one’s sentence is completed that document would be stamped paid in full, one could never be charged again for that crime.
 This is the reason he must always carry with him the signed signature so that he can prove the price was fully paid.

 It is the same with Christ.
 Christ’s work of redemption was not just for the sins of the past when he was tried and crucified but for the present and future as well.

 The act of redemption was fully paid for.
 One can never be tried again for the sins that was covered on the cross.
 Christ paid it all.
 Past, present and future.

 We carry around our proof of our certificate of debt. (the Holy Spirit).
 He is our stamp of approval and the proof that our price was fully paid, and we can never again be tried for our sins, past, present and future.
 2 timothy 2:19